magento/pwa-studio/pwa-devdocs/_drafts/graphql-validation/notes.md

 Venia will depend on `graphql-cli` and this `validate-queries` plugin to do the work of validating the queries, replacing the need for `validate-queries.js` in `packages/venia-concept/` itself.

+Venia's `package.json` will include a script that runs a `graphql-cli-validate-queries` command that runs our plugin. `graphql-cli` takes care of wiring all of that up for us.

 ### New Tools / Dependencies

 * [graphql-config](https://github.com/prisma/graphql-config)